uc-cdis/fence/README.md

 This is a deprecated method and is not recommended to be used generally.

 Fence supports granting Google Account or Google Service Account owned by end-users temporary access to authorized data.
-We call this process 'google account linking' because we are linking the user's fence identity with his/her google identity.
+We call this process 'Google account linking' because we are linking the user's fence identity with his/her Google identity.

 ##### a.
 Linking Google Personal Account

-This allows an end-user to link their personl google account with their fence identity.
+This allows an end-user to link their personl Google account with their fence identity.

 The data access is temporary, though there is a Fence endpoint to extend access (without requiring the end-user to go through the entire